CPAN-Security/security.metacpan.org/meetings/cpansec-minutes-2025-04-09.md

 ### [Transparency Logs & Trusted Distribution](https://github.com/orgs/CPAN-Security/projects/2/views/2)
 - [ ] (Volunteers/tuits/funding needed - this topic is available for adoption!)
+- [x] We decided to close this project; Will reopen if someone volunteers

 ## Any Other Business
 - [x] @stigtsp - domain name; we're using metacpan.org branding, but also own the cpansec.org domain.
 What to do with this? @stigtsp reports